-The Keystone Summit is designed for Keystone STARS, outstanding Keystone educators selected each year by members of PAECT.
-All newly nominated Keystones will receive an application form to apply to become a Keystone STAR.
-PAECT regional teams will select 100 STARs to attend the Summit in July.
+The Keystone Summit is designed for outstanding Keystones selected each year by members of PAECT KTI Lead Learner Staff.
+All newly nominated Keystones will receive an application form to apply to attend Summit.
+PAECT KTI Lead Learners regional will select approximately 100 STARs to attend the Summit in July.

 The week-long Summit provides resources and opportunities to nurture and enrich the skills of selected educational leaders, while advocating the importance of technology in education.
 The only cost for attendees is a $150 event fee.

 KEYSTONES NOMINATIONS AND STAR SELECTION

-ONLY THE KEYSTONE STARS THAT ARE SELECTED BY PAECT MEMBERS WILL BE INVITED TO SUMMIT IN JULY!
+ONLY THE KEYSTONES THAT ARE SELECTED BY KTI LEAD LEARNERS WILL BE INVITED TO SUMMIT IN JULY!

 The Keystone program began in 2004.
 Initially called Keystones: Technology Integrators, the program name changed to “Technology Innovators” to reflect the changes in classroom instruction.
 To date, over 3000 Pennsylvania educators have been identified as “Keystones: Technology Integrators.”
 The Keystones represent over 200 school districts, non-public schools, and CTC/AVTS throughout Pennsylvania.